 Here’s a step-by-step description of how NTLM authentication work

-Due to recent vulnerability discovered in ZOOM, please take a look in how to mitigate the issue.
-Here are the steps used in preventing windows from automatically sending your credentials to a remote server (when accessing a share). https://techdirectarchive.com/2020/04/01/how-to-prevent-ntlm-credentials-from-being-sent-to-remote-servers/
+Due to the recent vulnerability discovered in ZOOM, please take a look at how to mitigate the issue.
+Here are the steps used in preventing windows from automatically sending your credentials to a remote server (when accessing a share).
+For more information, kindly see how to prevent NTLM credentials from being sent to a remote server.

 1: A user accesses a client computer and provides a domain name, user name, and password.
 The client computes a cryptographic hash of the password and discards the actual password.
 The client sends the user name to the server (in plaintext).